angelmunozz/Term_Project_BSAD482/README.md

 Technical Detail:
 * Frequency: Monthly
 * Range: Whole number, between 0 and 100.
-* Time Period: 1970-2024
+* Time Period: 2008-2024

-### Poverty Rate by Region:
+### Poverty due to Unsatisfied Basic Needs:
-Analyzes the percentage of people living in poverty, broken down by region.
+Analyzes the percentage of people living in poverty, broken down by national, urban and rural sectors.

+Poverty due to Unsatisfied Basic Needs.- A person is poor due to unsatisfied basic needs if he or she belongs to a household that presents deficiencies in the satisfaction of at least one of its basic needs represented in five components:
+1. Quality of housing
+2. Overcrowding
+3. Access to basic services
+4. Access to education
+5. Economic capacity

+Technical Detail:
+* Frequency: Anually
+* Range: Percentage, between 0 and 100.
+* Time Period: 2008-2024

-### Education Investment by Region:
+### Education Investment:
-Measures the budget allocated for education in each region of Ecuador.
+Measures the budget allocated for education Ecuador.
+Analyzing the percentage of the total expenditure in Education.
-### Secondary School Graduation Rate:
+### School Registration Rate:
-Measures the percentage of young people who graduate from secondary education in different regions.
+Measures the percentage of people who register for education in different regions.
 ### Youth Unemployment Rate:
 Measures the level of unemployment among young people, a key variable in relation to crime.